California-Planet-Search/radvel/README.md

 Written by BJ Fulton, Erik Petigura, Sarah Blunt, and Evan Sinukoff.
 Fulton et al. (submitted to PASP)

-Please cite the following DOI if you wish to make use of this software in any publication.
+Please cite the [original publication](http://adsabs.harvard.edu/abs/2018arXiv180101947F) and the following DOI if you make use of this software in your research.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.580821.svg)](https://doi.org/10.5281/zenodo.580821)

 ## Documentation